How praying at the Hour of Mercy (3pm) has changed my life

 This is my daily meditation at the Hour of Mercy, 3pm – The Time Jesus died for our salvation:

-Jesus is arrested and interrogated and He is brutally tortured.
+Jesus was scourged, mocked and ultimately crucified.
 The scourging alone could be enough to kill a man, but Jesus is so strong.
 Jesus is crowned with thorns and our sins are the thorns causing Jesus so much pain!
 We are all responsible for every drop of blood that He sheds and yet how many days and years go by without souls saying “I love You” to the Holy One who gave everything to spare His people from the price of Divine Justice.

-I see the Holy Mother of God, the Virgin Mary, stoic and yet sharing spiritually in every pain Her Son endures.
+I see the Holy Mother of God, stoic, watching quietly, suffering with her Son Jesus.
 Oh what shame and continuous insults!
-Jesus is pushed to the ground, mocked and forced to carry His own Cross up the Hill to Calvary.
+Jesus is pushed to the ground and forced to carry His own Cross up the Hill to Calvary.
 I see Him fall.
 I see His eyes so full of tears and pain yet full of resolve and hope…Jesus is saving the world!
 He is crushing the devil’s head as it was prophesied in Genesis 3:15.
 I hear Jesus cry out as He is crucified, “Father forgive them for they know not what they do.”
-Luke 23:34 I tell Jesus every day I am so sorry to have caused you so much pain!
-Just as You forgave Lord, I will strive to forgive.
+Luke 23:34

-This walk has changed my life.
-I do this every day at 3pm, the time Our Lord Jesus died for us and it has resulted in a relationship of intimacy with Jesus that I cannot describe in words.
-The Passion of Our LORD Jesus Christ changed my life and it will change the world…one soul at a time…and as each soul enters truly and deeply into the suffering of Our God, we are transformed; we are renewed; we are sanctified.
-Temptation loses its grip.
-His wounds are upon our hearts.
-We become His Bride – the Bride of Christ!
+Stopping every day at 3pm to contemplate The Passion of Christ has resulted in a relationship of intimacy with Jesus that I cannot describe in words.
+The Passion of Our LORD Jesus Christ changed my heart and it will change yours too.
+The Passion of Christ will change the world…one soul at a time…and as each soul enters truly and deeply into the suffering of Our Saviour Jesus Christ, we are transformed; we are renewed; we are sanctified.
+Temptation loses its grip on us.
+His wounds are upon our hearts and we become His beloved family forever!